 Audit Committee.
 Ms. Friedman, Dr. Goldfischer and Mr. Klingenstein serve on our audit committee.
 Ms. Friedman serves as chair of the audit committee and Ms. Friedman and Dr. Goldfischer are the audit committee's financial experts within the meaning of the regulations of the SEC.
 In July 2007, our board determined that all members of the audit committee met the composition requirements of the Nasdaq Global Market, including the requirements regarding financial literacy and financial sophistication.
+We believe they will find that these requirements have been met.
 The audit committee's primary responsibilities include: